typesafegithub/github-workflows-kt/docs/user-guide/migrating-to-Maven-based-bindings.md

 1. For inputs with typing information there will now be two properties, a typed one and a `String`-typed with `_Untyped` suffix.
 You can only set one of those and for required inputs must set exactly one.
 For inputs that miss typing information there will only be the `_Untyped` property with nullability according to required status.
+1. If you used `_customInputs` to set a non-String property to a GitHub Actions expression, you can now instead use the `_Untyped` property for that input.
 1. If a given binding has incorrect typing, please either ask the action owner to onboard [github-action-typing](https://github.com/typesafegithub/github-actions-typing/), or if it's not possible, contribute to [github-actions-typing-catalog](https://github.com/typesafegithub/github-actions-typing-catalog).